intel/gardener-extension-cri-resmgr/README.md

 make REGISTRY=v2.isvimgreg.com/ TAG=mybranch build-images push-images
 ```

-Then overwrite images in **ControllerDeployment** and provider "fallback" config to be used before CRI-resource-manager syncs with node-agent:
+Then overwrite images in **ControllerDeployment** and provider "fallback" config to be used before CRI-resource-manager syncs with cri-resmgr-agent:

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1